YamunaU75/FortuneMedical/README.md

 Using Naive Bayes as second model, which is probabilistic classifier that assumes independence between features (words) given the class.
 It is known for its simplicity and efficiency and can work well with text data (Input).
 Naive Bayes classifiers are based on the Bayes' theorem and make predictions by calculating the probability of a class given the observed features.
 They can handle high-dimensional data efficiently, making them suitable for text classification tasks.

-Logistic Regression as third model, another popular choice for binary classification with text data.
-It models the relationship between the features and the log-odds of the target class, allows to estimate the probability of the target class.
+Random Forest as third model, another popular choice for binary classification with text data, and works efficiently for complexity.
+Choose Random Forest model which scored the best for randomized search CV option.

 Meta model: Logistic Regression.
-Stacking outperformed all other models, and scored **best Accuracy score 80.3**.
+Stacking outperformed all other models, and scored **best Accuracy score 83.33**.

 **Confusion Matrix for Stacking Model:**
 <p align="center">